Thyssenkrupp: New battleground over German industrial jobs – DW – 12/11/2024

 TKSE also announced it will reduce its overall steel production capacity from 11.5 million tons to just under 9 million tons by divesting its stake in Hüttenwerke Krupp Mannesmann (HKM) in Duisburg, Germany.

-Although if that sale is not achievable, TKSE has said it would hold talks with other shareholders about closure scenarios.
+However, if that sale is not achievable, TKSE has said it would discuss closure scenarios with other shareholders.
 Additionally, a plant in Bochum is now set to shut down by 2027 — three years earlier than previously planned.

 The goal is to reduce personnel costs by some 10% on average in the coming years.